 Every home is different, and everyone has their own lifestyle.
 So it’s important to choose a kitten who’ll settle in comfortably with your routines.
-That way, she’ll be happy in the long run – and so will you!
+That way, they'll be happy in the long run – and so will you!

 Pedigree or moggy?

 A good way to find out about the 32 registered UK cat breeds is to use the Whiskas Breed Selector – an online tool designed to help match the right breed of cat to your own lifestyle.

 You can also visit the website of The Governing Council of the Cat Fancy [http://www.gccfcats.org/].
 The GCCF is an independent organisation which governs the registration of cat pedigree breeds.

 Pedigree cats often have particular temperaments or needs – some can be difficult around children, for example.
 If you’re interested in a particular breed, read up on it to find out if it’s the right cat for you.

 A pedigree cat can cost several hundred pounds.
 If you want to buy one, first check with your vet or the GCCF that the breeder is reputable.
 During the purchase, make sure the breeder gives you the necessary paperwork to prove your cat has a healthy pedigree.

 On the other hand, remember that four out of every five cats in the UK are cross-breeds.
 So, if you choose to buy a moggy, you’ll be in good company,